-Soft keys file manager

-Alphabetic keyboard Open the alphabetic keyboard (see "Alphanumeric keyboard" auf Seite 57)

-Back Return to program selection dialog
+Soft keys file manager Alphabetic keyboard (see "Alphanumeric keyboard" auf Seite 59) Return to program selection dialog

 Project management

 You can make your own project folder in the project management so that you can centrally manage associated files.
 When you create a project, a new folder is set up with the corresponding subfolder structure in the "TNC:\Project\" directory.
 You can save your programs, contours and drawings to the subfolders.